derekgeorg/Basic-Portfolio/README.md

 ##### Project Link: (https://derekgeorg.github.io/Basic-Portfolio/)

-This project was our assignment at the *UT Austin Coding Boot Camp*.
+This project was our first assignment at the *UT Austin Coding Boot Camp*.

 Basic HTML and CSS coding was used to create this three page website.